romkatv/zsh4humans/README.md

   https://github.com/zsh-users/zsh-autosuggestions) homepage for more information.

 Last but not least, your terminal has a say about the appearance of *everything* that runs within it.
-The base colors, numbered from 0 to 15, can look very different in different terminals and even in the same terminal with different settings.
+The base colors, numbered from 0 to 15, can look differently in different terminals and even in the same terminal with different settings.
 Most modern terminals support *themes*, *color palettes* or *color schemes* that allow you to quickly change base colors.
 If colors in your terminal look unpleasant, try a different theme.
 Note that colors with codes above 15, as well as